How to Help an Alcoholic

 If you are wondering if you have the right to live in a safe, sober environment, the answer is yes.
 You are strong enough to look for help, and safety and sobriety are what you deserve.
 You have found Narconon, an organization dedicated to helping people like you who want to see an end to the alcohol or drug abuse of a loved one.
 You have found a place that does not agree that an alcoholic will always be an alcoholic.
-In forty-five years, we have seen that people given the right help do recover from addiction and lead sober, productive lives thereafter.
+In over fifty years we have seen that people given the right help do recover from addiction and lead sober, productive lives thereafter.

 Realize that it is not your fault.

 Many alcoholics will escape their own responsibilities by turning the blame on whoever is close by.
 They may especially target those who are trying to help them.
-They may claim that the people who want them to stop drinking don't understand, aren't supportive, have bad habits of their own, or they may just be abusive without any apparent logic to it.
-If the person who wants the drinking to stop is too intimidated or overwhelmed to be continue their efforts, then there will be no obstacle to the drinking.
+They may claim that the people who want them to stop drinking don’t understand, aren’t supportive, have bad habits of their own, or they may just be abusive without any apparent logic to it.
+If the person who wants the drinking to stop is too intimidated or overwhelmed to continue their efforts, then there will be no obstacle to the drinking.

-Realize that the person is not in control, the addiction to alcohol is.
+Realize that the Person is not in control, the Addiction to Alcohol is.